detoxio-ai/hacktor/README.md

 ## Features

+### AI Assisted Chat Crawler

+The AI Assisted Chat Crawler in Hacktor leverages advanced AI capabilities to enhance the security testing of GenAI chat applications.
+By using the --use_ai option, Hacktor intelligently analyzes and interacts with chat interfaces to identify potential vulnerabilities that may not be easily detectable through traditional methods.
+The AI-driven approach allows for more sophisticated crawling and testing, making it ideal for evaluating the robustness and security of chatbots and other conversational AI systems.

-### Human-Assisted Crawling
+### Human-Assisted Fuzz Location Detection

-Hacktor involves crawling web applications with human assistance, which is essential for modern web frameworks.
+Hacktor involves detecting fuzzing locaiton in web applications with human assistance, which is essential for modern web frameworks.
 This approach involves using a browser to record crawled data and inserting markers like `[FUZZ]` for fuzzing or testing purposes.

 ### Testing GenAI Chatbot for OWASP TOP 10 Categories